luzyrawr/programming-fundamentals/Algoritmos y Estructura de Datos.md

 ## Queues
 **Queue** is an abstract data type, it has a linear data structure which follows a particular order in which the operations are performed.
 The order may be FIFO(First In First Out).
 It provides the following operations:
-- Push - add item to the top
+- Enqueue - add item to the end of the queue
-- Pop - remove the top item
+- Dequeue - remove an item at the front of the queue
-- Peek - get the top item without removing
+- Peek - get the top item at the front of the queue without removing

 Can be implemented with array or linked list.